Force over Distance: Chapter 41

 Chapter 41

 As the light of Rush’s mind faded, Young’s internal landscape went dark.
 He lost the CI room.
-Around him, the wind of the scientist’s mind died to blown ash and glowing ember, too fragile to handle without further damage.
+Around him, the wind of the scientist’s thoughts died to blown ash and ember, too fragile to handle without damage.

-Young pulled back and found himself locked in his own paralyzed body.
+Young pulled back and found himself locked to his own paralyzed body.
 He couldn’t move.
 He couldn’t feel a thing.
 He couldn’t open his eyes.

 What had he just done?